THIS APP HAS PRE-OREO FUNCTIONALITY AND IS THEREFORE NOT AVAILABLE IN GOOGLE PLAY STORE.

 The screen is kept on continuously, showing (on a black background) the icon of the app that generated the notification.
 With an AMOLED display the battery consumption will be relativly low.
 (This is the method used by the 'NoLED' app.)

 Standard the most recent notification is handled.
-A category with Priority is not overruled by another category unless that also has Priority.
+A category is not overruled by another category unless that has equal or higher priority.

 Each category has its own 'per app' interval.
 Using the (blue) seekbar in the main screen, a general interval is set to have a higher Flash/Ping/Pulse rate.

-Defines the number of hours after which LegaLED will stop all (screen related) activities.
+Defines the number of hours after which ReAlert will stop all (screen related) activities.

 Any installed notification sound can be chosen.